Saturday, November 26, 2016

 “Who were the Shudras” : A critique

-“Who were the Shudras – How they came to be the Fourth Varna in the Indo-Aryan society” is a scholarly written book by Dr. B. R. Ambedkar, which was first published in 1946.
+“Who were the Shudras – How they came to be the Fourth Varna in the Indo-Aryan society” is a scholarly book written by Dr. B. R. Ambedkar, which was first published in 1946.
 While the debate over original homeland of the Aryans was a highly debated issue, Dr. Ambedkar found it necessary to search for the origins of the Shudra Varna, which is considered to be lowest in the Vedic social order, devoid of any Vedic ritualistic rights, and hence an oppressed but largest part of the so-called Hindu society.
-The common understanding was, the Shudras were the indigenous aboriginal communities those were defeated by the invading victorious Aryans, enslaved by them and were termed as Shudras while making their social order four-fold in the process of assimilation, while maintaining their supremacy by denying social, economic or Vedic religious rights to Shudras.
+The common understanding was that the Shudras were the indigenous, aboriginal communities that were defeated by the invading Aryans, enslaved by them, and were termed as Shudras while establishing their social order as four-fold during the process of assimilation, while maintaining their supremacy by denying social, economic, and Vedic religious rights to the Shudras.

 (1) The Shudras were one of the Aryan communities of the Solar race.